unic8s/hd2_macropad/README.md

 Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC, Playstation&trade; and Xbox&trade; since it's connected via Bluetooth or USB as a keyboard input device.

-> HELLDIVERS and PS5 are registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC.
+> HELLDIVERS and Playstation are registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC.
 > XBOX is a registered trademark of MICROSOFT COPERATION.

 ## Instructions